section-engineering-education/engineering-education/articles/rendering-html-pages-as-a-http-server-response-using-node-js/index.md

 -
 ---

 When developing web applications, you might need to render the HTML components inside your server.
-This helps you create interactive pages on the client side once a request to access these pages is made.
+This helps create interactive pages on the client side once a request to access these pages is made.
 There are various ways of hosting your HTML pages (website), for example;

 - Rendering your client-side on its own using frameworks for such as React or,
 - Rend the pages directly from the server.
 When the browser access a route specified in your server, the server will load these HTML pages upon users' requests.

-This guide will teach you how to render HTML elements and HTML pages on your server using Node.js.
+This guide explains how to render HTML elements and HTML pages on your server using Node.js.

 ### Prerequisites